 St. Patrick's Cathedral

-Mother Church of the Catholic Archdiocese of Melbourne and one of the architectural glories of Melbourne’s St.Patrick’s is an integral part of Melbourne, and its history tells us much about the State’s birth and growth.
+St. Patrick's Cathedral, the Mother Church of the Catholic Archdiocese of Melbourne and one of the architectural marvels of Melbourne, is an essential feature of the city and a window into the history of the development of the State.

 Arts Centre Melbourne